The Monk

 The total runtime of The Monk is 101 minutes (1h 41m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 5.4/10, and global collection metrics, The Monk stands as a challenging project for the creators.
-It remains an essential piece of the 2011 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 5.4/10, and global performance metrics, The Monk is classified as a AVERAGE.
+It remains an essential part of the 2011 cinematic calendar.

 Frequently Asked Questions